pllealfunes/laravel-flashcards/README.md

 - ChatGPT For Problem Solving
 - Code A Program YT - Animated 3D Crad Design Using Tailwind CSS | tailwind css advanced tutorial
 - Heroicons - for logo and icons
+- BroCode YT Video - Build this JS STOPWATCH in 18 minutes!
+2024